-To ensure internal awareness, all Department Managers are required to go through all policies, including the Code Conduct of, with new employees during the familiarization process.
+To ensure internal awareness, all Department Managers are required to go through all policies, including the Code of Conduct, with new employees during the familiarisation process.
 A Disciplinary Actions Procedure has been developed for situations where policy is breached.

 Eidesvik's main Policies, the Company's Code of Conduct and our Counterparty Code of Conduct are published on our website.